What are PHINConnect and eReferral?

 On eReferral, providers and their staff can submit referrals online and follow up on the status of the referral, including a list of all upcoming appointments for a patient, and can submit clinical documentation.
 Users can also request a change of demographic information or a PCP change for their patients.

 In addition, documents can be printed and placed into your practice's medical record.

 PHINConnectis a view-only tool.
 Users will be unable to modify documents or other information, place orders or communicate with Seattle Children's providers via this tool.
-No information within PACS Web can be printed or exported to other applications.

-eReferral and CIS View are also available to designated office staff members.
+eReferral and PHINConnect are also available to designated office staff members.

 How do I get access?

 How will we be recognized as a “connected” provider?

 How do we add, delete or change practice information?

-Is the information in CIS View, eReferral and PACS Web printable?
+Is the information in PHINConnect and eReferral printable?